Kobe, Duncan, Garnett headline Basketball Hall of Fame class

 “He was the head of FIBA and this was a way to honor him,” Hall of Fame Chairman and enshrinee Jerry Colangelo said.
 “It was a special thing done through that committee.”

-Bryant died in a helicopter crash on Jan.
-26, about three weeks before the Hall of Fame said — as if there was going to be any doubt — that he was a finalist.
+Bryant died about three weeks before the Hall of Fame said — as if there was going to be any doubt — that he was a finalist.
 Duncan and Garnett were also widely perceived to be locks to be part of this class; they were both 15-time NBA All-Stars, and Bryant was an 18-time selection.

 Bryant’s death has been part of a jarring start of the year for basketball: Commissioner Emeritus David Stern died on Jan.
 1, Bryant and his daughter Gianna were among nine who died in the crash in late January, and the NBA shut down March 11 as the coronavirus pandemic began to grip the U.S.